dalibo/pitrery/INSTALL.md

 In the above example, the PGDATA has been changed along with the path of the ts1 tablespace.
-Since the version of PostgreSQL is 9.1, pitrery creates a SQL file with the UPDATE statements needed to update the spclocation column of pg_tablespace (this columns has been removed as of 9.2).
+Since the version of PostgreSQL is 9.1, pitrery creates a SQL file with the `UPDATE` statements needed to change the `spclocation` column of `pg_tablespace` (this columns has been removed as of 9.2).
 This script must be run as a superuser role on the restored cluster after the recovery.

 Again, if unsure, run the restore action with the -n switch to display what would be done.
 The options of restore are: